 The concept is nothing new.
 These are the same tissue paper flowers you made in 2nd grade BUT….when made from party napkins, the flowers take on a life-like form with classy flair.
 The stiff petals are bendable and easily shaped into gorgeous flowers.

 Too bad I wasn’t a crafter 8 years ago.
-My mother would have loved it our floral budget called for 10 packages of napkins and wooden dowels.
+My mother would have loved it if our floral budget called for 10 packages of napkins and wooden dowels.